fpga4fun.com - where FPGAs are fun.

 To go from one note to the next, frequency is multiplied by "1.0594".
 Not really easy to do in hardware.
 So we use a look-up table with pre-calculated values.

 We divide the main clock by 512 for note A, by 483 for note A#, by 456 for note B...
-Remember, dividing by a lower value gives us a higher frequency/higher note, that's what we want.
+Remember, dividing by a lower value gives us a higher frequency/higher note.

 always @(note)